Amy Watson

-Amy Watson (born 12 May 1981, Oceanside, California) is an American ballet dancer.
+Amy Watson (born 12 May 1981 in Oceanside, California) is the artistic director of the Royal Danish Ballet and a former American ballet dancer.
 She joined the Royal Danish Ballet in 2000, becoming a principal dancer in 2007.
 In 2011, she was honoured with the prestigious Order of the Dannebrog, and in 2021 made a Knight 1.
 Class.
+In October 2021 she retired as a professional dancer.
 On 31 October 2024, Watson was appointed artistic director of the Royal Danish Ballet, replacing Nikolaj Hübbe.

 Early life

 Watson was born on 12 May 1981 in Oceanside, California.
 As her father was in the military, the family were frequently on the move.
 While in England, she spent two years at the Royal Academy of Dance before attending a summer course with the Richmond Ballet in Virginia when she was 12.
 In Fredericksburg, Virginia, she attended courses with Avery Ballet.
 She was also taught by George Balanchine dancers in Chautauqua, N.Y., after which she studied at the Pacific Coast Ballet Company in California.
 When she was 15, she attended the School of American Ballet in New York.